Table of Contents

 • Check Auto-Create Volume Camera

-If you need to specify Default Volume Camera Window Config separately, make sure its Mode is Unbounded.
+If you need to specify another Default Volume Camera Window Config, ensure its Mode is Unbounded.

 If there is a Volume Camera in the scene, delete it.